pokt-network/poktroll/docusaurus/docs/protocol/upgrades/contigency_plans.md

 ### Option 2: The migration is stuck

-If the migration is stuck, there's always a chance the state has been mutated for the upgrade but the migration didn't complete.
+If the migration is stuck, there's always a chance the upgrade handler was executed on-chain as scheduled, but the migration didn't complete.

 In such a case, we need to:

 - Roll back validators to the backup.
 A snapshot is taken by `cosmovisor` automatically prior to upgrade when`UNSAFE_SKIP_BACKUP` is set to `false` (which is a default and recommended value -
   [more information](https://docs.cosmos.network/main/build/tooling/cosmovisor#command-line-arguments-and-environment-variables)).
-- All full nodes and validators on the network: skip the upgrade by adding `--unsafe-skip-upgrade=$upgradeHeightNumber` argument to your `poktroll start` command.
+- **All full nodes and validators**: skip the upgrade by adding `--unsafe-skip-upgrade=$upgradeHeightNumber` argument to your `poktroll start` command.
 Like this:
   ```bash
   poktrolld start --unsafe-skip-upgrade=$upgradeHeightNumber # ... the rest of the arguments
   ```
-- Protocol team: document and add `--unsafe-skip-upgrade=$upgradeHeightNumber` to the scripts (such as docker-compose and cosmovisor installer) so the next time somebody tries to sync the network from genesis they will automatically skip the failed upgrade.
+- **Protocol team**: document and add `--unsafe-skip-upgrade=$upgradeHeightNumber` to the scripts (such as docker-compose and cosmovisor installer) so the next time somebody tries to sync the network from genesis they will automatically skip the failed upgrade.
 [Documentation and scripts to update](#documentation-and-scripts-to-update)
 - Resolve the issue with an upgrade and schedule another plan.